secbysteph/Threat-Hunt/README.md

 ```2533274790397065```

 ---
-## Flag 9 – Runtime Application Inventory (Process Enumeration)
+## Flag 8 – Process Inventory

 ### Objective
-Identify activity that enumerates running processes or services on the host.
-Attackers commonly perform this step to understand what security tools are active, what applications are running, and whether any obstacles exist for further operations.
+Determine whether the attacker enumerated running processes to identify defenses or high-value processes.

 ### Finding
-The actor executed **`tasklist.exe`**, a Windows-native utility used to enumerate all running processes.
-This activity occurred after privilege and session reconnaissance, consistent with an attacker building situational awareness on the host.

-The process that best demonstrated runtime process enumeration was:

-**tasklist.exe**
+The attacker ran tasklist.exe, a native utility that enumerates all running processes and memory usage.

 ### Evidence
-- `tasklist.exe` was observed on **gab-intern-vm** during the intrusion window.
-- This command provides a full list of running processes, their PIDs, memory usage, and service associations.
-- The command execution closely followed session and privilege enumeration, further validating an intentional reconnaissance phase.
+- Executed after privilege and session enumeration.
+- Reveals defender tools, credential stores, and target processes.
+- Common step in building host situational awareness.

 ### Query Used
 ```kql